The circular SiZer, inferred persistence of shape parameters and application to early stem cell differentiation: Introduction

-In Section \ref{application:scn} we re-analyze the fluorescence microscopy images of non-muscle myosin IIa in stem cells from \cite{Zemel2010a}.
-Here, hMSCs have been cultured for 24~hours on substrates of varying Young's modulus $E$ mimicking the physiological mechanical properties of different tissue \emph{in vivo}: 1~kPa corresponding to neural cells and brain tissue, 11~kPa corresponding to muscle fibres and 34~kPa corresponding to pre-mineralized collagen densifications in bone, cf. \cite{Rehfeldt2007}.
-From these images we extract filament-process valued data\footnote{which are provided for along with the WiZer R-package including inferred persistences on the website of the second author, http://rayerk.weebly.com/files.html} using the filament sensor of \cite{EltznerWollnikGottschlichRuegerSchachtRehfeldtHuckemann2014}, in particular total fibre length over angular directions, which live on the circle.
-We do not only reproduce the observed non-monotonicity over matrix rigidity, now for mode persistencies, but also, more subtly, the respective mode-persistence diagrams indeed reflect different matrix rigidities elucidating the impact of micro-environment rigidities on early stem cell differentiation.
+\textit{A measure for early stem cell differentiation.} Utilizing inferred persistence, we give a proof of concept to use persistence diagrams of shape parameters -- namely modes -- to elucidate precisely how the elasticity of the micro-environment directs early human mesenchymal stem cell (hMSC) differentiation; hMSCs from bone marrow are considered highly promising for regenerative medicine and tissue engineering.
+However, for successful therapeutic applications understanding and controlling of differentiation mechanisms is of paramount importance.
+The seminal study of Engler \textit{et~al.} \cite{EnglerSenSweeneyDisher2006} demonstrated that the mechanical properties (Young's modulus $E$) of the micro-environment can direct stem cell differentiation.
+In Section~\ref{application:scn}, we re-analyze the fluorescence microscopy images of nonmuscle myosin IIa in stem cells from Zemel \textit{et~al.} \cite {Zemel2010a}.
+Here, hMSCs have been cultured for 24~hours on substrates of varying Young's modulus $E$ mimicking the physiological mechanical properties of different tissue {in vivo}: 1~kPa corresponding to neural cells and brain tissue, 11~kPa corresponding to muscle fibres and 34~kPa corresponding to pre-mineralized collagen densifications in bone, cf. Rehfeldt \textit{et~al.} \cite{Rehfeldt2007}.
+From these images, we extract filament-process valued data\footnote{Which are provided for along with the WiZer R-package including inferred persistences on the website of the second author, \surl{http://rayerk.weebly.com/files.html}.} using the filament sensor of Eltzner \textit{et~al.} \cite {EltznerWollnikGottschlichHuckemannRehfeldt2014}, in particular total fibre length over angular directions, which live on the circle.
+We do not only reproduce the observed nonmonotonicity over matrix rigidity, now for mode persistences, but also, more subtly, the respective mode-persistence diagrams indeed reflect different matrix rigidities elucidating the impact of micro-environment rigidities on early stem cell differentiation.